yuyokk/yuyokk.github.io/about.md

 ---
 layout: page
 title: About
-excerpt: Iurii Kucherov Front End / Full Stack Developer
+excerpt: Iurii Kucherov.
+JavaScript, AngularJS and Bootstrap full time engineer and moonlight Wordpress freelancer.
 permalink: /about/
 ---